Care Homes for Dementia in Scranton, PA

 Price varies widely depending on location, care required, size of the resident's living space and the level of luxury at the community.
-The price of memory care in Scranton ranges from $3,900 to $5,700 a month.
+The price of memory care in Scranton ranges from $ to $ per month, with an average cost of $.

 Facts about Scranton